wghglory/com.guanghui.tutorials/README.md

 ## Issues

-How to fix course lazy fetch type?
+- How to fix course lazy fetch type?
+- Nested Json response solved by `JsonIgnore`, but requesting courseMaterials won't include course anymore, making the FetchType not work.